 - Please read through the following REBGuidelines for Ethics Review of Research.pdf.

-- If the research deals with aboriginals in Canada, the applicant must read Chapter 9 (Research Involving First Nations, Inuit and Métis People of Canada) of the TCPS 2 Ethical Conduct for Research Involving Humans (2nd Ed.)Researchers also need to consult section E.1.c in the RS1 Procedure for KPU guidelines.
+- If the research involves Indigenous people in Canada, the applicant must read Chapter 9 (Research Involving First Nations, Inuit and Métis People of Canada) of the TCPS 2 Ethical Conduct for Research Involving Humans (2nd Ed.)Researchers also need to consult section E.1.c in the RS1 Procedure for KPU guidelines.

 - Register for an account on the ROMEO Researcher Portal by visiting the ROMEO F.A.Q. for detailed information, or contact the Coordinator, Research Ethics at firstname.lastname@example.org for help.